Constitution

 4-9

-All documents binding the Association except for special proxies must be signed by a Council member who does not have to prove his power on the matter to any third person.
+The Board, represented by the chairman or a board member designated by the chairman, shall act in court on behalf of FEDECRAIL, in the capacity of plaintiff or defendant.
+All documents binding the association, except for specific powers of attorney, must be signed by one of the Board members, who does not have to prove his power on the matter to any third person.

 4-10

-The Council may provisionally replace a deceased member or members who are prevented from attending or a retired member: in that case the General Meeting shall confirm nomination by election at its next meeting.
-Such nominee shall not be entitled to vote until confirmed by election in General Meeting.
+The Board may provisionally replace a deceased member or members who are prevented from attending or a retired member: in that case the next General Meeting shall confirm the nomination by election at its next meeting.
+The nominee concerned shall not be entitled to vote until confirmed by election in a General Meeting.

 4-11

-A member who is unable to attend a meeting may be represented by a proxy if this proxy will be accepted by the Council.
+A member who is unable to attend a meeting may be represented by a proxy if this proxy is accepted by the Board.
 In such case the member must inform the secretary beforehand in writing.

 4-12

-All documents regarding election, dismissal and retirement of Council members will be sent to the Federale Overheidsdienst Justitie by the Council, and be published in the Annexes of the Belgisch Staatsblad at Fedecrail’s expense.
+All documents regarding election, dismissal and retirement of Board members will be sent to the Federal Public Service for Justice, and be published in the Annexes to the Belgian Official Gazette at FEDECRAIL’s expense.

 Article 5 – Finances